marcosgabarda/marcosgabarda.github.io/content/posts/on-stranger-tides.md

 > tres cabezas

-A couple of years latter, my wife brought me this book, and it's one of my small treasures ❤️
+A couple of years latter I got this book and it's one of my small treasures ❤️